 See the Diabetes care services section for more information about devices, equipment, and supplies for the management and treatment of diabetes.
-Self-applied continuous blood glucose monitors are also covered under the Prescription Drug Benefits Rider, if the Plan Sponsor selected it as an optional Benefit.

 Orthotic equipment and devices

 Benefits are available for orthotic equipment and devices you need to perform Activities of Daily Living.
 Orthotics are orthopedic devices used to support, align, prevent, or correct deformities or to improve the function of movable body parts.